Project UPSCALE: JWCRP research team wins major European computing resources for global climate modelling

 November 2011 - Computer-intensive simulation of weather and climate in the UK is taking a significant step forward today, as the Partnership for Advanced Computing in Europe (PRACE) Access Committee granted substantial computing resources to a Joint Weather & Climate Research Programme (JWCRP) team of researchers.

 The team comprises climate scientists at the Met Office and at the National Centre for Atmospheric Science (NCAS) Climate, and is led by Pier Luigi Vidale, Willis Professor of Climate System Science and Climate Hazards at the University of Reading's Meteorology department and Director of the Weather and Climate Hazards Laboratory.

-For the successful UPSCALE project (UK on PRACE: weather-resolving Simulations of Climate for globAL Environmental risk), the team will use the time on HERMIT to conduct a series of 25-year simulations under both current climate conditions and a climate change scenario, using the Met Office Hadley Centre Global Environmental Model Version 3 (HadGEM3) at 25km horizontal resolution (essentially the same model as used for the Met Office's global weather forecasts).
+For the successful UPSCALE project (UK on PRACE: weather-resolving Simulations of Climate for globAL Environmental risk), the team will use the time on HERMIT to conduct a series of 25-year simulations under both current climate conditions and a climate change scenario, using the Met Office Hadley Centre Global Environmental Model Version 3 (HadGEM3) at 25km horizontal resolution (essentially the same model as used for the Unified Model).
 Until now it has not been possible to perform extended climate runs with the HadGEM3 model at this resolution, and these experiments are expected to provide a hugely valuable resource for the study of current and future climate, complementing previous simulations at coarser resolutions.

 The UPSCALE project capitalises on the joint climate modelling expertise brought together by the JWCRP partners.
 It will cement this fruitful collaboration for the benefit of UK climate research and society.